oliver-butterley/ma2-2024/pages/part1.md

 In this part of the course we work on the following skills:

-- Understand the precise meanings of mathematical statements and form our own precise statements.
-- Find logic buried in confused statements and describe it in clear terms.
+- Understand the precise meanings of mathematical statements, form our own precise statements, find logic buried in confused statements and describe it in clear terms.
 - Manipulate statements, such as finding contrapositives, inconsistencies, special cases or generalizations.
-- Hold several ideas in our heads simultaneously, while keeping track of the relationships between each (which statements are justified by which others?
-Do any contradict each other?). - Understand and form chains of logical manipulations while identifying and fixing mistakes.
+- Form chains of logical manipulations while identifying and fixing mistakes.
 - Justify or find counterexamples to our own guesses.

+This text is not a comprehensive overview, it is meant only as a reminder and light discussion of the key notions.
+In a sense logic is innate however our abilities working with logical reasoning can be improved and refined, it is a skill to be studied like any other.

-## Models, definitions, logical consequences
+## Models, logical consequences

 We take the point of view that "doing science" involves developing well-defined models which describe physical phenomena (anything like the trajectory of a projectile, fluid mechanics, economics, etc.) whilst "doing mathematics" involves analysing the logical consequences of these models.
 The consequences understood by studying the model can then be used to further test the model or design applications which use these physical phenomena.